+Table 2.2 presents the prevalence of coded CKD, DM, and CVD in the fee-for-service, age-eligible Medicare population and patients aged 22-64 in the Clinformatics[TM] dataset.
+Panel A shows the sample counts and percent of all patients with the condition for each condition separately.
+Panel B shows the interaction between all three conditions identifying those with all combinations of the conditions.

-Table 2.3 shows the unadjusted prevalence and adjusted odds ratios for the presence of diagnosed CKD by age (65-74/75-85/85+), sex (male/female), race (White/Black/Native American/Asian/other), and comorbidity in 2013.
+Table 2.3 shows the unadjusted prevalence of diagnosed CKD by age, sex (male/female), race (White/Black/Native American/Asian/Hispanic [Clinformatics[TM] only]/other), and comorbidity in 2014.
 Comorbidities included were DM, HTN and CVD.
-Logistic regression was used to estimate the odds ratios of the probability of having a CKD diagnosis.
-Figure 2.1 and Figure 2.2 illustrate the prevalence of CKD over time in the fee-for-service, age-eligible Medicare population-overall, by CKD stages, and by race.
-Table 2.4 shows the percent of patients with CKD by demographic characteristics, among patients overall, and those with DM, HTN, or CVD, in both the NHANES (2011-2012, see the section Chapter 1: CKD in the General Population in this chapter for methods) and the Medicare 5 percent (2013) datasets.
-NHANES data included the 2011-2012 survey years and were restricted to participants aged 65 or older.
-NHANES CVD was self-reported and defined as having at least one of the following comorbidities: CVA, peripheral vascular disease (PVD), atherosclerotic heart disease (ASHD), CHF, dysrhythmia, or other cardiac comorbidities.
-Medicare CVD was defined as mentioned above.
-Values for cells with 10 or fewer patients were suppressed and marked with an asterisk.
+Figure 2.1 illustrates the prevalence of CKD over time in the fee-for-service, age-eligible Medicare population-overall (any code) and by CKD stagespecific codes.

+Table 2.4 shows the percent of patients with CKD by demographic characteristics, among patients overall, those with DM (with or without HTN), and those with HTN without DM, in the NHANES (2011-2014, see the section Chapter 1: CKD in the General Population in this chapter for methods), the Medicare 5% sample (2014), and the VA (2014).
+NHANES data included the 2011-2014 survey years and were restricted to participants aged 65 or older.
+CKD was determined by eGFR<60 ml/min/1.73m2 for the NHANES data, by ICD-9-CM diagnosis code in the Medicare 5% sample, and by both methods in the VA data.

-Table 2.5 shows progression of kidney disease by CKD stage, end-stage renal disease (ESRD), or death in 2012-2013 for the in the fee-for-service, age-eligible Medicare population in 2008.
-The analysis cohort required patients to be alive & eligible for all of 2008.
-Death and ESRD status were examined yearly between 2009 and 2013, and carried forward if present.
-If ESRD occurred before death, the death information was used.
-Among patients without death or ESRD by 2013 the last CKD diagnosis claim was used; if this was not available, the last CKD diagnosis claim from 2012 was used.
-Lost to follow-up status represents the patients that did not have 2013 data available.
+Table 2.5 shows progression of kidney disease by CKD stage, end-stage renal disease (ESRD), or death in 2013-2014 for the fee-for-service, age-eligible Medicare population in 2009.
+The analysis cohort required patients to be alive and eligible for Medicare Parts A and B with no HMO coverage for all of 2009.
+Death and ESRD status were examined yearly between 2010 and 2014, and carried forward if present.
+In the 2016 ADR, the ESRD and death information are combined to create the three categories of ESRD-Alive, ESRD-Death, and Death without ESRD.
+For patients without death or ESRD by 2014 the last CKD diagnosis claim in 2014 was used; if this was not available, the last CKD diagnosis claim from 2013 was used.
+Lost to follow-up status represents the patients who were not enrolled in Medicare Part A and B during 2013 or 2014 and who had no indication of death or ESRD.

-Figures 2.3-2.6 show statistics on laboratory testing for serum creatinine and urine albumin among various patient populations and by patient characteristics.
+Figures 2.2-2.3 show statistics on laboratory testing for serum creatinine and urine albumin among various patient populations and by patient characteristics.
 For these analyses, a one-year period was used to define comorbid conditions (year one) and laboratory testing was assessed in the following year (year two, the year reported in the figures).
-Patients must have had Medicare Parts A and B coverage, no Part C participation (Medicare Advantage plans), no ESRD, and have been alive for all of year one, through to January 1 of year two.
+Patients must have had Medicare Parts A and B coverage, no Part C participation (Medicare Advantage plans), no ESRD, and have been alive for all of year one through to January 1 of year two.
 Additionally, the sample was limited to patients residing in the 50 states, the District of Columbia, Puerto Rico, or the U.S. territories.
-First urinary microalbumin measurement was defined as the first claim with a Healthcare Common Procedure Coding System (HCPCS, similar to the Current Procedural Terminology, CPT[®], system) code of 82042, 82043, 82044, or 84156.
+First urinary microalbumin measurement was defined as the first claim with a Healthcare Common Procedure Coding System (HCPCS, similar to the Current Procedural Terminology, CPT[°], system) code of 82042, 82043, 82044, or 84156.
 Likewise, first serum creatinine measurement was defined as the first claim with a HCPCS code of 80047, 80048, 80049, 80050, 80053, 80054, 80069, or 82565.